siriusastrebe/syc/README.md

 *Advanced tip*: `change.change` can be altered by the callback.
 This change will be reflected in the final result. **Warning**: Careful when making modifications to `change.change`.
 When it references an existing object, changes will reflect on that object even when the verifier returns false.

+## Helper Functions

+    Syc.exists(object)
+    // This checks if the given object is registered by Syc and is being tracked.

+    Syc.ancestors(object)
+    // This returns objects and arrays that are referenced downstream from this object.

+    Syc.Type(variable)
+    // The built in type system Syc uses.
 - - -
 This library is a work in progress.